 How to Make Mini Vegan Quiche Cups

-If you’re making mini quiche, roll your puff pastry out to be slightly larger than your muffin tin.
+If you’re making mini quiches, roll your puff pastry out to be slightly larger than your muffin tin.
 Then, slice it into 12 equal-ish squares.
 Then, fill each puff pastry square, pinch them closed, and bake them for 25-30 minutes.

 How to Serve Tofu Quiche en Croute